 When a temperature is 9.4 degrees celsius, it gets recorded as such and entered into the record.
 If it's 9.5, it gets rounded to 10 degrees.
 I did this for years of my life and no one else seemed to care, but where do you think the numbers the IPCC is using in its models come from?
 What effect do you think that this 0.6 degree high bias will do?

 Never mind the heat island effect and the fact that most of our weather stations are on asphalt, such as runways, the simple act of giving a high bias to the model projections is enough to cast doubt on any models which use this data.

 So, when someone tries to say the climate is doing this or that because of a trend that's less than 30 years, we should instantly be skeptical.
 Heating and cooling occur.
 They're normal.
 Nothing in the last 200 years has been too far outside the norm with the exception of atmospheric CO2, which was exacerbated by industrialization...
 And CO2, while tremendously important, it is only a portion of the overall picture.

 Solar cycles follow a loose 11-14 year trend.
 Most of the academic literature agrees that 11 years is the 'average', and during those periods, the sun's activity gradually increases over about 7 years and arrives at a solar maxima.
 This is followed by a rapid decline to a solar minima.

 These periods are often blamed for thermal anomaly.
-In fact, the reason we're writing this is because a reader brought to our attention that a Youtube channel (barf) was explaining to his followers that we're now entering a solar minimum and a small ice age is certain to occur.
+In fact, the reason we're writing this is because a reader brought to our attention that a Youtube channel (seriously, YouTube is worse than Wikipedia) was explaining to his followers that we're now entering a solar minimum and a small ice age is certain to occur.